rdkcentral/networkmanager/docs/NetworkManagerPlugin.md

 <a name="method.StartWiFiScan"></a>
 ## *StartWiFiScan [<sup>method</sup>](#head.Methods)*

-Initiates WiFi scaning.
+Initiates WiFi scanning.
 This method supports scanning specific frequencies (2.4GHz, 5GHz, 6GHz).
 When no input is passed for frequency, it scans all supported frequencies.
 When list of SSIDs to be scanned specifically, it can be passed as input.
 It publishes 'onAvailableSSIDs' event upon completion.

 Also see: [onAvailableSSIDs](#event.onAvailableSSIDs)